andrew's guitars

 L1 (1918)

 At the other end of the scale, Gibson were determined to expand their market with a range of cheaper, simpler models.
 Still a carved top though!
-This is Andrew's "workhorse" guitar, and he plays it at most of his gigs.
+This was Andrew's "workhorse" guitar for many years, until ......

 L5 (1945)